keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 including multiple instances of each observability platform.
-Each one must be assigned a unique name, identified by the type of platform it is and the URL.
+Each one must be assigned a unique name, identified by the type of platform it is and the URL of the target server.
+If the target server is protected by a `secret`, provide information about the token and key.

 > Note: The video and example application use an older syntax of the `KeptnMetricsProvider` and `KeptnMetric` resources.
-  The syntax shown in this document is correct for v0.7.1 and later.
+  The syntax shown in this document and the reference page is correct for v0.7.1 and later.

 Definition of
 [dev-prometheus](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/simplenode-dev/keptn-prometheus-provider.yaml)